abdulazizatGitHub/portfolio-frontend/README.md

 A modern, responsive portfolio website showcasing my work as an AI/ML Engineer and Full-Stack Developer.
 Built with React, featuring smooth animations, accessibility compliance, and optimized performance.

+## 🌐 Live Demo

+**Visit the live portfolio**: [https://abdulaziz-eta.vercel.app/](https://abdulaziz-eta.vercel.app/)

+The portfolio is automatically deployed on Vercel and updates on every push to the `main` branch.

 ## 🚀 Features

 - **Modern Design**: Clean, professional UI with smooth scroll animations